bjornbytes/lovr-docs/guides/Scripting_Languages.md

 * jit-compiler: Lua C library
 * Dependencies: None
 * Features:
-    * Class system for object oriented coding
+    * Everything Moonscript is featuring.
-    * streamlined table constructor syntax, suited for storage of your game's content data.
+    * Improved table literal syntax, suited for storage of your game's content data.
+    * Expressive and extremely concise
+    * Build-in macro support
+    * Table matching
-    * under active development
+    * Under active development

 #### ahead-of-time

-Use the '-l' flag which enables commenting each line of the Lua file with the corresponding line-number in the source file:
+Use the `-l` flag which enables commenting each line of the Lua file with the corresponding line-number in the source file:

     $ yue -l yourGame